zubata88/mdgru/docs/how_to_use.rst

 are used for "io", it might be advisable to increase this value, as valuable time is wasted on waiting for the data loading routine.

-Only Train (CURRENTLY NOT POSSIBLE)
+Only train (CURRENTLY NOT POSSIBLE)
 -----------------------------------

 Usually, we want to use the validation set to determine, which state of